Guggenheim slashes price target on The Walt Disney Company [DIS] – find out why.

 Guggenheim have made an estimate for The Walt Disney Company shares, keeping their opinion on the stock as Buy, with their previous recommendation back on August 11, 2022.
 While these analysts kept the previous recommendation, Citigroup dropped their target price from $165 to $145.
 The new note on the price target was released on July 07, 2022, representing the official price target for The Walt Disney Company stock.
 Previously, the target price had yet another raise to $177, while Rosenblatt analysts kept a Buy rating on DIS stock.
 On February 10, 2022, analysts decreased their price target for DIS shares from 220 to 200.

-The Walt Disney Company [DIS] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 14.01.
-With this latest performance, DIS shares gained by 32.37% in over the last four-week period, additionally sinking by -20.10% over the last 6 months – not to mention a drop of -32.19% in the past year of trading.
+The Walt Disney Company [DIS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.18.
+With this latest performance, DIS shares gained by 15.32% in over the last four-week period, additionally sinking by -21.45% over the last 6 months – not to mention a drop of -30.66% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and The Walt Disney Company [DIS] shares currently have an operating margin of +5.55 and a Gross Margin at +25.61.
 The Walt Disney Company’s Net Margin is presently recorded at +3.00.